Engelch/ConfigShell/doc/README.md

    3. Shell shortcut commands
 2. Documentation and version control support
    1. LaTeX, Markdown, and Marp scripts.
 You can check the `/opt/ConfigShell/doc` directory.
 It contains one Markdown file.
 It is formatted using classical
       Markdown and LaTeX.
 Please, watch the difference.
+Both PDF files are created using a Makefile.

+      If you want to try, just change the `README.md` a bit and say make (with ConfigShell: it is just an `m`) in the `/opt/ConfigShell/doc` directory.
+Afterwards, the reset everything just say:

+      ```bash
+      cd /opt/ConfigShell  # make sure that you are in ConfigShell
+      git reset --hard
+      ```
    2. git abbreviations
 3. Development-specific support
    1. Utilities for go programming